Reuben Raucher & Blum’s Stephanie Blum Featured in Los Angeles Times’ 2024 Inspirational Women Magazine

 Stephanie Blum - 2024 Inspirational Women Nominee

-Congratulations to Partner Stephanie Blum for her selection as a nominee for the 2024 Los Angeles Times Inspirational Women Forum and Leadership Awards!
+Congratulations to Certified Specialist Stephanie Blum for her selection as a nominee for the 2024 Los Angeles Times Inspirational Women Forum and Leadership Awards!

 This recognition reflects Stephanie’s dedication to her clients and her remarkable achievements over the past two years.
 Recently, Blum secured a multi-million dollar settlement in a high-conflict divorce case, protected parental rights in a complex grandparent visitation dispute, and won significant victories for victims of domestic violence.
 Her strategic approach to family law, combined with her relentless advocacy, continues to deliver outstanding outcomes for her clients.